I was a chump. No bones about it.

 Part of it is that they'll recognize that you've annexed your own performance space.
 Part of it is that everything you do will look classier on a performance pad.
 Part of it is simply that you're working with an elegant, classy surface.
 It's your freaking stage, man.
 And they know it.

 The most amazing part?
 Nobody, but nobody will reach over and grab your props at the wrong time.

 That's a promise I'm willing to back up personally.
 I know it sounds impossible: I mean, what's changed?
 You have a bit of wood and felt, and suddenly everyone's afraid to grab your shit?
 Suddenly they'll all stop messing with your performances?
 That's gotta be BS, right?

 It should be BS, but it's not.
 It's just human nature.

 Trust me.
 Something magical happens when you set down the Rogue's Arena: You define your performance space, and by doing so, you command respect and all your magic will look awesome.

 Even better?
 Flip the arena over, and you have a perfect, flat surface made of high quality walnut.
 Dice tricks, match tricks, the cork drop and more... they'll all look amazing on this perfect hard-bar surface.

 Yes, there are some insane, over-priced close-up pads.
 They go for $300-$400.
 We didn't want to do that with the Rogue's Arena.
 We wanted a top-notch experience that's an extraordinary value, so here's what we're doing for this week's launch:

-Plus, with the first batch of Arenas, we're including a bunch of rad bonuses: (1)Arcana Alpha Deck, (1) Arcana Omega Deck, (1) Bicycle 1800's Marked Deck...
-PLUS a DVD with digital copies of Scam School Book 1, Book 2, theFire Eating Book AND 4 hours of (8) Extra Credit card tutorials.
+Plus, we're including a bunch of rad bonuses: (1)Arcana Alpha Deck, (1) Arcana Omega Deck, and a DVD with digital copies of Scam School Book 1, Book 2, theFire Eating Book AND 4 hours of (8) Extra Credit card tutorials.